"

 Development of GTAW

-In 1942 Russell Meredith received a patent for a welding torch that utilized inert gas .
-This was in association with Northrop Aircraft Inc. The challenge at hand was to produce a welding process for Magnesium and other nonferrous materials that bring specific challenges.
-Magnesium was already being used in aircraft to reduce weight but was limited to extruded and riveted parts because Magnesium burns at temperatures above 883 degrees Fahrenheit.
-This makes other welding processes unsuitable.
-The answer to this predicament was to blanket the electric arc and molten weld pool with inert gas.
-You can see the original sketch of the welding torch.
+Working for Northrop Aircraft Inc., in 1942 Russell Meredith patented a welding torch that utilized inert gas.
+His invention was born from the challenge to produce a welding process that worked for magnesium and other non-ferrous materials that bring specific challenges.
+Magnesium was already being used in aircraft to reduce their weight, but was limited to extruded and riveted parts because magnesium burns at temperatures above 883 degrees Fahrenheit., making other welding processes unsuitable.
+Russell Meredith’s solution for this predicament was to blanket the electric arc and molten weld pool with inert gas.
+You can see the original sketch of the welding torch in Figure 11.2.

 This is the original sketch for a patent request by Russel Meredith, it shows a welding torch with two interchangeable nozzles.
 The torch is labeled Figure 2 while the two nozzles are labeled Figure 3.
 The inventor is labeled as Russell Meredith and the name Lippincott and Metcalf appears under Meredith’s name with the word attorney underneath.